Julia Child's Beef Bourguignon

 Step 2: Preheat oven to 450°F. In a large Dutch oven, sauté the bacon in 1 tablespoon of oil for about 3 minutes, until it starts to lightly brown.
 Remove with a slotted spoon and set aside.

 Step 3: Dry the beef with a few paper towels for better browning.
 In batches, sear the beef on all sides in the Dutch oven.
 Set aside with the bacon.

 Step 4: Back in the pot, add the sliced carrots and onions; sauté in fat until browned, about 3 minutes.
 If there's any excess fat, drain it now.

 Step 5: Add the bacon and beef back to the pot.
-Season with 1/2 teaspoon coarse salt and 1/4 teaspoon ground pepper.
+Season with salt and pepper.
 Toss.
 Sprinkle with flour and toss once more.
 Place in the center of the oven for 4 minutes.